 From the late 1800s until 2012, the production and manufacturing of steel was conducted at Sparrows Point.
 Iron and steel production operations and processes at Sparrows Point included raw material handling, coke production, sinter production, iron production, steel production, and semi-finished and finished product preparation.
 In 1970, Sparrows Point was the largest steel facility in the United States, producing hot and cold rolled sheets, coated materials, pipes, plates, and rod and wire.
-The steel making operations at the Facility ceased in fall 2012.
+The steel making operations at the facility ceased in fall 2012.

-Groundcover at the Site is comprised of approximately 76% natural soils and 24% slag based on the approximate shoreline of the Sparrows Point Peninsula in 1916, as shown on Figure 2 (Adapted from Figure 2-20 on the Description of Current Conditions (DCC) Report prepared by Rust Environmental and Infrastructure, dated January 1998).
+Groundcover at the Site is comprised of approximately 76% natural soils and 24% fill materials based on the approximate shoreline of the Sparrows Point Peninsula in 1916, as shown on Figure 2 (Adapted from Figure 2-20 on the Description of Current Conditions (DCC) Report prepared by Rust Environment and Infrastructure dated January 1998).
+Parcel B7 is comprised of approximately 75% natural soils and 25% fill materials.
+Parcel B25 is comprised of approximately 79% natural soils and 21% fill materials.